Pattern-Projects/blender-ucd-project/README.md

 7. A 3D artist user wants to improve their skills
 8. An education professional user wants to share learning material with their students
 9. A developer user wants to become involved in the developing of blender software

+### Design

+- Colour scheme made taken from blender logo colors
+    - blender-orange:   #EA7600
+    - blender-blue:     #0E548B
+- Custom designed logo using base shapes of the blender logo
+- Profile style image box for the About page gives a personality to the software
+- roboto font used throughout the website
+    - font-family: 'Roboto', 'helvetica' sans-serif;

 ### Mockups